rwndy/course-web-fullstack/guides/TEAM_GUIDE.md

 - Must divide the tasks/roles to each member in clear definition.
 - Must arrange targets to super ultimate very mini small sprint per 1 hour.
 - Must use artifact like backlog and story point.
 Even better, burndown chart.
 - Must use board to visualize the progress better.
-We can use sticky notes, GitHub Products, ZenHub, Trello, or other if needed.
+We can use sticky notes, GitHub Projects, Trello, or other if needed.